 The South Florida Fair & Palm Beach County Expositions, Inc. is a nonprofit corporation 501 (C3) organized and existing pursuant to Chapter 616, Florida Statutes.

-It has a Board of Trustees comprised of seventeen (17) individuals who are responsible for setting policy and seeing that management of the association is carried out under direction of an executive staff consisting of the President/CEO and at present, two Vice Presidents.
+It has a Board of Trustees comprised of seventeen (17) individuals who are responsible for setting policy and seeing that management of the association is carried out under direction of an executive staff consisting of the President/CEO and at present, a Vice President and four Division Directors.

 The Fair also has Directors who serve in an advisory capacity.
 There are presently fifty-five (55) Directors.
 The Trustees and Directors are non-paid volunteers.

-The day-to-day operation is the responsibility of the President, Rick Vymlatil, who oversees a staff of over 45 full-time employees.
+The day-to-day operation is the responsibility of the President, Vicki Chouris, who oversees a staff of over 45 full-time employees.

 The South Florida Fair & Palm Beach County Expositions, Inc is a private, non-profit corporation whose expectation is to preserve and promote the agricultural, trade, entertainment, and historical heritage of our community.